autodesk-platform-services/aps-power-automate-tools/docs/tutorial/part2-create-issues-connector/index.md

-# Create Connector for ACC Issues
+# Part 2: Create Connector for ACC Issues

-In this tutorial, we will create a custom Power Automate connector for Autodesk Platform Services [ACC Issues API](https://aps.autodesk.com/en/docs/acc/v1/reference/http/issues-issues-GET/).
+In this part, we will create a custom Power Automate connector for Autodesk Platform Services [ACC Issues API](https://aps.autodesk.com/en/docs/acc/v1/reference/http/issues-issues-GET/).
 You'll learn how to:

 - Set up a new custom connector from scratch in Power Automate
 - Configure OAuth 2.0 authentication for secure access to APS APIs